-Columbus/Bartholomew Drive-Thru Recycling Center
+Columbus/Bartholomew Recycling Center

-In February 1992, construction of the Columbus/Bartholomew Recycling Center began.
+In February 1992, construction of the Columbus/ Bartholomew Recycling Center began.
 The new facility opened in July of that year.
-Since the opening of our drive-thru center, many Midwest markets have become stable allowing cost effective collection and transportation.
+Since the opening of our drive through center, many Midwest markets have become stable allowing cost effective collection and transportation.
 In 1995, we extended hours on Tuesdays and Thursdays from 7:30 am to 3:30 pm for days of residential delivery.
-Also, Monday's from 7:30 am to 3:30 pm were designated for business drop-off.
+Also, Monday's from 7:30 am to 3:30 pm were designated for business dropoff.